rittam0/voice-translator-lab/README.md

 open models can translate short speech while retaining some characteristics of the original speaker.

-This is a **research prototype, not a production service**.
-The repository is published because the architecture, recovery logic, tests, measurements, and failure analysis are useful—even though the final quality target was not met.
+This is a research prototype, not a production service The repository is published because the architecture, recovery logic, tests, measurements, and failure analysis are useful even though the final quality target was not met.

-## What was actually demonstrated
+## what was actually demonstrated

 | Route | Prototype status | Real listening result |
 |---|---|---|